-This funding will be used to purchase one electric/hybrid pickup truck for inspections and a security system for the inspection trailer.
-Both items will be utilized 100% for MCSAP activities.
-The current estimated cost for the electric/hybrid pickup truck, with retrofitting to make it suitable for conducting inspections, is \$80,000.
-The estimated security system and equipment cost is \$9,712.
+This funding will be used to purchase three electric/hybrid pickup trucks for inspections and will be utilized 100% for MCSAP activities.
+The current estimated cost for an electric/hybrid pickup truck, with retrofitting to make it suitable for conducting inspections, is \$84,000.
+The State replacement policy is utilized for vehicles and equipment.
+The use of electric/hybrid pick-up trucks should assist with climate change and sustainability.